10 Things All Frugal People Do

 Frugal People Make Decisions That Make Sense

 What’s the point of wanting what others have?
 Frugal people don’t waste time and energy coveting what overs are doing and attaining.
-Here’s the tea about why they don’t do this: most frugal people can afford to do everything or buy anything that the mass society covets.
-They just choose not to do or buy it.
+Here’s the tea about why they don’t do this: most f them can afford to do everything or buy anything that society covets.
+They just choose not to do it, or buy it.

 Frugal People Know What Is Needed

 You need food, shelter, transportation, and warmth.
 You also need clothing, health insurance, some way to exercise, and other things that cheap people will try to avoid.
 Here’s the thing: frugal people don’t live bare bones unnecessarily.